Table of Contents

 As per Amarildo Mulic, the Director of the National Park Una,

 The main purpose of the park is to protect the extraordinary river scenery of waterfalls that lie on Una and Unac rivers running through the park.

 The showstopper of the park is 24.5 meters high, Štrbački Buk waterfall, the highest and most spectacular waterfall of National Park Una.
 The best thing is you can raft on the waterfall itself.
 A 9-km long 2-hour rafting tour starts below Strbacki Buk and continues downstream until Loskun.
 Here’s a video about my experience.
 PS: Getting to Una National Park is a little bit difficult if you don’t have a private car.
 However, you can always rent a car in Bosnia or Croatia.

 So, as you might have gauged by now, Plitvice National Park region is a perfect playground for nature lovers, landscape photographers, Instagrammers, wildlife enthusiasts, history diggers and anyone who likes to connect to nature and people.
 Forests, caves, crevices, waterfalls, lakes, rivers, mountains and hidden treasures mean that at the extremely picturesque Plitvice National Park region, even the most ham-fisted amateur can leave feeling like Ansel Adams.

 Here’s a video about 10 Offbeat things to do in the Plitvice Lakes National Park, Croatia

-Hope these 10 reasons inspire you to visit Plitvice region beyond the lakes?
-Don’t forget to read the Complete Travel Guide: From Zagreb to Plitvice Lakes
+I hope these 10 reasons inspire you to visit the Plitvice region beyond the lakes.
+Don’t forget to read the Complete Travel Guide: From Zagreb to Plitvice Lakes.

 Have you ever visited Croatia National Park or any other sight?
 If yes, I would love to hear from you.
 Also, don’t forget to check the rest of the stories from my 4 months solo budget travel in Europe.